cuchi/website/assets/posts/go-vs-rust.md

 WebSocket protocol.

-In fact, `graphql_client` for Rust supports _Subscriptions_, but since it is protocol agnostic, I had to implement the whole GraphQL WebSocket communication on my own,
+In fact, `graphql_client` for Rust supports _Subscriptions_, but since it is protocol-agnostic, I had to implement the whole GraphQL WebSocket communication on my own,
 [check it out](https://github.com/cuchi/hashtrack/blob/b5a75f4368837cd51c621b6560a03e1835ec4e5b/cli-rust/src/tweet.rs#L90).

 To use WebSockets in the Go version, the library should be modified to support the protocol.
 Since I was already using a fork of the library, I didn't feel like doing it.
-Instead, I used a _poor man's_ way "watching", which was to request the API every 5 seconds to retrieve new tweets, [I'm not proud of it](https://github.com/cuchi/hashtrack/blob/b5a75f4368837cd51c621b6560a03e1835ec4e5b/cli-go/src/hashtrack/tweets/tweets.go#L65).
+Instead, I used a poor man's way of "watching" the new tweets, which was to request the API every 5 seconds to retrieve them, [I'm not proud of it](https://github.com/cuchi/hashtrack/blob/b5a75f4368837cd51c621b6560a03e1835ec4e5b/cli-go/src/hashtrack/tweets/tweets.go#L65).

 Using Go, there is the `go` keyword to spawn a lightweight thread, also called